-Our family department is known for its exceptional ability to deal with complex and emotionally charged family related matters and the legal issues that surround them.
+Our Family department is known for its exceptional ability to deal with complex and emotionally charged family related matters and the legal issues that surround them.
 We support and guide those involved in the difficult circumstances of separation, divorce and the impact these may have on an entire family.
-In particular we work closely to ensure the best outcome for the children of those involved in these disputes and are key supporters of Voices in the Middle, a charity dedicated to this cause.
+In particular, we work closely to ensure the best outcome for any children involved and are key supporters of Voices in the Middle, a charity dedicated to this cause.

-Our team is made up of experts who have a mix of both sensitivity, tenacity, and understanding of how to protect our clients’ interests and also who try to ensure the best outcome for all those involved in a family break up.
+Our team is made up of experts who will handle your case confidentially and with sensitivity and tenacity.
+We understand how to protect our clients’ interests and will always try to ensure the best outcome for all those involved in a family break up.

 Divorce is often a painful process, and your choice of legal representation will make all the difference to your experience.
 We will guide you through the process, ensuring that your interests are looked after, whilst avoiding unnecessary cost, stress and anxiety.

-When considering your financial entitlement our approach will see to it that your voice is heard and encourage a sound agreement if possible.
-If a reasonable settlement is not possible then we will provide good advice and judgment to guide you through the process to the contested hearing.
+When considering your financial entitlement, we will ensure that your voice is heard, and we will encourage a sound agreement if possible.
+If a reasonable settlement is not possible then we will provide first class legal advice and judgement to guide you through the process to the contested hearing.

-We have experience of advising on complex financial situations and also relationships with tried and trusted experts in areas such as forensic accountancy.
+We are experienced in advising on complex financial situations and have relationships with tried and trusted experts in areas such as forensic accountancy.
 We also advise on questions of jurisdiction which are raised now with increasing frequency.

 We never forget that our fees are most often paid from family savings and at a time when most people can least afford it.
-Our costs are reasonable and transparent, with regular updates on accumulated fees.
+Our costs are reasonable and transparent and we will provide you with regular updates on accumulated fees.

-When co-habitation breaks down you need to obtain legal advice from a specialist who understands the intricacies of this particular area.
-We explain the law clearly and clarify your options so that you understand your position.
-We address the issues with understanding and tact, taking a conciliatory approach wherever practicable.
+When co-habitation breaks down you need to obtain legal advice from a specialist who understands the intricacies of this area.
+We explain the law clearly and will clarify your options so that you understand your position.
+We address the issues with understanding and tact, taking a conciliatory and pragmatic approach wherever practicable.
 However, we are tough opponents if that becomes necessary.

-Pre-nuptial agreements are becoming popular now and although they are not enforced automatically, they can have a significant effect in determining entitlements in the event of a subsequent breakdown.
+Pre-nuptial agreements are becoming increasingly popular and although they are not enforced automatically, they can have a significant effect in determining entitlements in the event of a subsequent breakdown.

-We advise people who are planning to marry or enter into civil partnership on what to expect if the relationship subsequently breaks down, and we also prepare pre-nuptial agreements to prepare for this eventuality.
+We advise people who are planning to marry or enter civil partnership on what to expect if the relationship breaks down, and we also prepare pre-nuptial agreements to prepare for this eventuality.

-In Collaborative Law, clients take a very active part in the negotiation process and they report a very high level of satisfaction with this approach to problem solving.
-In this model, negotiations take place for the most part during round table meetings with the parties and the lawyers attending.
+In Collaborative law, clients take an active part in the negotiation process and they report a very high level of satisfaction with this approach to problem solving.
+In this model, negotiations take place for the most part during round table meetings with the parties and the lawyers in attendance.
 The approach is once again constructive and consensual, providing the opportunity for clients to be present and involved in the decision-making whilst retaining the protection of legal advice throughout.